-An 18th or 19th century red brick barn and hop kiln are also located at Hall Place.
+A 18th or 19th century red brick barn and hop kiln are also located at Hall Place.

-Approximately 250m north-west of Stoke Cross is Woodend Farm, a timber frame farmhouse with plaster panels, gable ends and slate roof with rubble chimneys.
-Ancillary buildings include a 17th century timber frame barn, 17th century stone rubble barn and an 18th century stone rubble barn with adjacent hop kiln.
+Approximately 250m north-west of Stoke Cross is Upper Woodend, a timber frame farmhouse with plaster panels, gable ends and slate roof with rubble chimneys.
+Ancillary buildings include a 17th century timber frame barn, 17th century stone rubble barn and an 18th century stone rubble barn and an 18th century stone rubble barn with adjacent hop kiln.
 These farmsteads appear on the 1842 tithe map of the parish of Stoke Lacy, dating to the late medieval or early post-medieval period.
 The method of construction and materials used are typical of rural dwellings and agricultural structures.
 Farmsteads and enclosed fields developed piecemeal throughout the study area, rather than on a formal plan or layout.
 As result there is no one prevailing architectural style.